-- Bora in Fairy Tail claims to be a member of Fairy Tail to convince Lucy to go to his party on a yacht (actually a trap) - when natsu hears this he proceeds to confront Bora.
-Natsu proceeds to beat Bora senseless whilst shouting that he won't allow him to dirty Fairy Tail's rep. It becomes a case of "Unwitting It's Personal" because Bora was claiming to be the famous Salamander - Natu's nickname - but Natsu appears to be completely unaware that it's him people refer to when they talk about Salamander.
+- Bora in the first chapter of Fairy Tail claims to be a member of Fairy Tail to convince Lucy to go to his party on a yacht (actually a trap).
+When Natsu hears this he proceeds to confront Bora.
+Natsu proceeds to beat Bora senseless whilst shouting that he won't allow him to dirty Fairy Tail's rep. It becomes a case of "Unwitting It's Personal" because Bora was claiming to be the famous Salamander — Natsu's nickname — but Natsu appears to be completely unaware that it's him people refer to when they talk about Salamander.

 Film - Animated

 - A Goofy Movie: Max can't go to Roxanne's viewing party for pop star Powerline's concert because his father is taking him on a fishing trip.
 Naturally, Max tells her he can't come because they're going to be at the concert because Powerline and Goofy are friends from way back.
 At the end, Goofy and Max do break into the concert and appear on TV, but Max still feels the need to confess to Roxanne.
 She forgives him.
 (What do you expect?
 It's a Disney movie.)

 Film - Live Action

 - Jazzin' for Blue Jean: David Bowie plays a man who tries to impress a woman by claiming (falsely) to be friends with a rock star she seems interested in, who is also played by David Bowie.
 Turns out that she and the rock star knew each other — as lovers — all along.